GlenKPeterson/Paguro/README2.md

 - Then `mvn clean test` on UncleJim

 #To Do
+ - Xform.MapDesc is not serializable.
+ - Test serialization of transient versions of collections (HashSet)
+ - Think about adding xform(String)
  - Change UnmodIterable.hashCode(item) to UnmodIterable.calcHashCode(item) to avoid confusion with
  the instance method of the same name (but different arity).
  - Remove empty() and EMPTY from all interfaces except maybe UnmodIterator.